-Figure 1 describes how spin blockade allows info about electron spin in the left QD in the DQD system.
-Info is collected by reading out a current through neighbouring charge sensor in form of quantum point contact (QPC).
-If spin configuration is like in Figure 1a) then after electrostatic pushing, by applying voltage pulses on gates L and R, both electrons finish on the right dot and current through charge sensor stops to flow, like shown in Figure 1b).
+Figure 1 describes how spin blockade can be used to to extract information about the electron spin in the left QD in the DQD system.
+If the spin configuration is like in Figure 1a) then after electrostatic pushing, by applying voltage pulses on gates L and R, both electrons finish on the right dot and current through charge sensor stops to flow, like shown in Figure 1b).
 In the other case, Figure 1c), electrons on both dots have same spin and due to Pauli exclusion principle they stay in that configuration after electrostatic pushing.
 Consequently, current through charge sensor continues to flow.
+(You need to speak about singlet triplet else it is not clear)

 Materials

-Mostly used material for QD fabrication so far is GaAs.
-It has a drawback that electron spins in this material losses their coherence fast because of their coupling to the high number (~106) of gallium and arsenic nuclear spins trough the so called hyperfine interaction which manifests as noise added to externally applied magnetic field (nuclear noise) .Initially measured coherence time T2 was 10 nanosecond [9] by J. R. Petta et al. By applying Hahn echo pulse sequence coherence time was boosted to 1.2 microsecond [9].
-By further studying nuclear noise properties and applying techniques for nuclear notch filtering, F. Malinowski and F. Martins from group of Charles M. Marcus in Copenhagen has recently achieved coherence time of 0.87 millisecond in gate defined GaAs double quantum dot [7].
+Until 2005, the mostly used material for the realization of spin qubits was GaAs.
+However, it has the drawback that electron spins in this material loose their coherence fast because of their coupling to the high number (~106) of gallium and arsenic nuclear spins trough the so called hyperfine interaction.
+This interaction manifests itself as noise added to externally applied magnetic field (nuclear noise) .The initially measured coherence time by J. R. Petta et al. T2 was 10 nanoseconds [9] by .
+By applying a Hahn echo pulse sequence the coherence time was boosted to 1.2 microsecond [9].
+By further studying nuclear noise properties and applying techniques for nuclear notch filtering, F. Malinowski and F. Martins from the group of Charles M. Marcus in Copenhagen have recently achieved coherence times of 0.87 milliseconds in gate defined GaAs double quantum dot [7].

-Silicon Si on the other hand is very promising because it can be isotopically purified and left with 28Si which is nuclear spin zero element, so nuclear noise can be very much reduced and coherence time boosted.
-Additional big advantage is compatibility with current CMOS technology.
-The later one should enable scalability which is inevitable property for reaching number of qubits required by quantum algorithms.
+Silicon (Si) on the other hand is very promising because it can be isotopically purified and left just with the 28Si isotope which is a nuclear spin zero element.
+Thusthe nuclear noise can be eliminated and the coherence time boosted.
+The additional big advantage is its compatibility with current CMOS technology.
+This could become very important when moving towards the realization of a large number of qubits as required by quantum algorithms.

-One way of defining QDs in silicon is by means of phosphorous P doping of specific Si crystal region.
-In that case phosphorous atom behaves as an electron quantum dot because of it confining potential.
-Andrea Morello Group from UNSW Australia, applying Hanh echo pulse sequence, has measured electron spin coherence time exceeding 200 microsecond, in non – isotopically purified Si:P system [3].
-Using isotopically purified 28Si:P and nuclear spin of phosphorous atom as a qubit basis, the same group has achieved nuclear spin coherence time of 60 millisecond [2].
+(speak about the three types of Si quantum dots dzurak, Eriksson,, heterostructures, Morello and what Simmons does with STM.
+In this discussion it needs also to come out that geometries are getting more and more complex there are people fabrication quintuple dots) One way of defining QDs in silicon is by means of phosphorous P doping in specific Si crystal regions.
+In that case a phosphorous atom behaves as an electron quantum dot because of its confining potential.
+Andrea Morello’s Group from UNSW in Australia, by applying a Hahn echo pulse sequence, has measured electron spin coherence times exceeding 200 microseconds, in a non – isotopically purified Si:P system [3].
+By using isotopically purified 28Si:P and the nuclear spin of phosphorous atom as a qubit, the same group has achieved nuclear spin coherence time of 60 milliseconds [2].